 You will only need your valid passport photocopy(validity of 6 months).

-Day 08: Trek to Kongma la stay over night at Lobuche
+Day07: Trek to Kongma La Pass and stay overnight at Lobuche

 This package does not cover the cost of a private vehicle and Hotel in Rameechap.